YuriSena/boiler-plate/README.md

 # Boiler Plate

-Boiler plate for future front-end projects on ReactJS
+Boiler plate for future front-end projects with ReactJS